flant/loghouse/README.md

 ___

+**UPDATE (December'20): Please note loghouse is no longer being actively developed.**

+Back in 2017 (when we created this project), there was no other solution to get what we (in [Flant](https://flant.com/)) desperately needed.
+However creating such tools is out of our primary focus, hence — while maintaining loghouse — we've been also waiting for other projects to emerge.
+Luckily, the Kubernetes ecosystem grows and evolves at an amazing pace.
+Today, we are happy to admit the existence of other solid log management solutions we can rely on.
+For most cases, we use [Loki](https://github.com/grafana/loki). *([Graylog](https://github.com/Graylog2/graylog2-server) and [Elasticsearch](https://github.com/elastic/elasticsearch)-based solutions — i.e. ELK, EFK — might be other options to consider.)*

+It means we don't need to improve loghouse anymore.
+Since it's still Open Source, you are very welcome to contribute (or even [contact us](https://twitter.com/flant_com) to become a maintainer).

+___

 Ready to use log management solution for Kubernetes.
 Efficiently store big amounts of your logs (in [ClickHouse](https://github.com/yandex/ClickHouse) database), process them using a simple query language and monitor them online through web UI.
 Easy and quick to deploy in an already functioning Kubernetes cluster.